- Role-based, attribute-based, & just-in-time access to infrastructure

 - Connect any person or service to any infrastructure, anywhere

 - Logging like you've never seen

 So why does it continue to happen?
 What are the biggest security challenges facing DevOps, and how can practitioners overcome them?
-In this article, Good e-Learning and StrongDM examine how DevOps engineers can work to guarantee security across their cultures.
+In this article, we're going to define what DevOps security is and examine how DevOps engineers can work to guarantee security across their cultures.

 Brief History of DevOps Security

 The landscape of cybersecurity has also evolved since DevOps was first introduced.
 Factors like cloud computing were nowhere near as prominent back then as they are now but have since introduced a wave of new potential issues to factor in at the policy level.

 In short, not only did DevOps continue evolving over time, but so did the landscape and character of security.
 With this in mind, one could say that a greater focus on security in DevOps is part of a natural evolutionary process.
 The safety and reliability of code have become more of a core selling feature, and previous methods, such as leaving security checks until later on, have simply ceased to be viable.

 With this natural transition also came the realization that DevOps pipelines offered an excellent opportunity to efficiently guarantee the security of code.
 Applying the approach's attitude to automation and evolution to security was a no-brainer, as was applying more rigorous checks to the development stage to avoid more serious issues later on.
 This led to the creation of systems such as 'Rugged DevOps' and, later, 'DevSecOps'.